IMPACT OF IFRS DISCLOSURES ON ORGANIZATIONAL PERFORMANCE

 2. To examine the level of compliance with the IFRS disclosure principles by companies in Nigeria.

-3. To identify the problems associated with IFRS disclosure in organizations in Nigeria.
+3. To identify the problems associated with IFRS disclosure in Nigerian organisations.

 1.4 RESEARCH QUESTIONS

-1. What is the impact of IFRS disclosures on organizational performance?
+1. What is the impact of IFRS disclosures on organisational performance?

 2. What is the level of compliance with the IFRS disclosure principles by companies in Nigeria?

-3. What are the problems associated with IFRS disclosure in organizations in Nigeria?
+3. What are the problems associated with IFRS disclosure in Nigerian organisations?

 1.5 HYPOTHESIS

-HO: There is no significant relationship between IFRS disclosures and organizational performance.
+HO: There is no significant relationship between IFRS disclosures and organisational performance.

-HA: There is significant relationship between IFRS disclosures and organizational performance.
+HA: There is a significant relationship between IFRS disclosures and organisational performance.

 1.6 SIGNIFICANCE OF THE STUDY

-The following are the significance of this study:
+The significance of this study is as follows:

-1. Outcome of this study will educate business managers on the impact (negative and positive) of IFRS disclosure on organizational performance in Nigeria.
+1. The outcome of this study will educate business managers about the impact (negative and positive) of IFRS disclosure on organisational performance in Nigeria.

 1.7 SCOPE/LIMITATIONS OF THE STUDY